AleRapchan/hyperledger-supply-chain/README.md

 - Reliability (what if something goes down?
 Frontend and blockchain layers)
 - Performance (kind of storage, vm configuration, index in CouchDB, etc)

+# About Hyperledger
+Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
+It is a global collaboration including leaders in banking, finance, Internet of Things, manufacturing, supply chain, and technology.
+The Linux Foundation hosts Hyperledger under the foundation.
+To learn more, visit https://www.hyperledger.org/

 ## Pillars of Blockchain

 - CONSENSUS - Participants will collectively agree that each transaction is valid and the order of the transaction in relation to others. (ex: 2 of 6 or 3 of 6)